saucer/saucer.docs/Getting-Started/Interoperability.md

 !!!danger Note
 All parameters of the function and the return type *must* be serializable by <kbd>nlohmann::json</kbd> <sub><sup>(If you're using the default <kbd>serializer</kbd>)</sub></sup>.
-In case one of your types is not supported by default you can [allow it to be serialized](https://github.com/nlohmann/json#how-do-i-convert-third-party-types).
+In case one of your types is not supported by default you can [create a specialization for the serializer](https://github.com/nlohmann/json#how-do-i-convert-third-party-types).
 !!!
 !!!warning Note
 Function overloading is not allowed for exposed functions, meaning there can only be one function with the same name.